blixttech/zero-controller/README.md

-# A Desktop Application for Controlling Blixt Circuit Breaker(s)
+# Desktop Application for Controlling Blixt Zero

 ## Introduction
-This project provides a desktop application for controlling [Blixt Circuit Breaker(s)](https://blixt.tech/).
+This project provides a desktop application for controlling [Blixt Zero](https://blixt.tech/) devices.
-The current generation of the circuit breaker, **Blixt Zero**, uses the [Constrained Application Protocol](https://tools.ietf.org/html/rfc7252) (CoAP) for controlling the devices remotely.
+Blixt Zero, uses the [Constrained Application Protocol](https://tools.ietf.org/html/rfc7252) (CoAP) for controlling the devices remotely.

 **NOTE: This application is a work in progress.
 Therefore, features/functionalities are subjected for changes without prior notice.**